-40% of Plan, Shop, Save & Cook graduates do not run out of food as often.
+67% of Plan, Shop, Save & Cook graduates use MyPlate more often when making food choices

 IMPROVING CALIFORNIA'S HEALTH THROUGH SNAP-ED

 County Statement:

 Santa Clara County in the San Francisco Bay Area has a population of approximately 1.9 million people, with 21% being SNAP-Ed eligible (income ≤ 185% FPL).
 The prevalence of overweight or obesity is 64% for SNAP-Ed eligible adults.
 Among low-income children, 14% of 2-11 year olds are overweight.
 The county has a food insecurity rate of 11% overall, and 17% among children.